lch99310/chunghao_lee/content/Portfolio/Daily_underestimated_MLBPlayers_ranking/index.md

 In real-world baseball, a player's box score results are heavily influenced by external factors—such as defensive positioning, ballpark dimensions, and environmental variance.
 Consequently, surface-level statistics like **wOBA** often fail to accurately in-time reflect a player's underlying skill set or true performance level during a specific period.
 To understand how a player is actually performing, a deeper analysis of "Value vs. Outcome" is required:

 * **wOBA (Weighted On-Base Average):** This represents a player's actual offensive contribution on the field.
 It is the "realized" result—the **Outcome**.
 * **xwOBA (Expected wOBA):** Using Statcast data, this calculates what a player's output *should* have been based on the physical characteristics of their hits (Exit Velocity and Launch Angle).
-This is the **Process**, a pure measure of contact quality independent of defensive shifts or luck.
+This is the **Value**, a pure measure of contact quality independent of defensive shifts or luck.
 * **The Differential ($wOBA - xwOBA$):** When realized results significantly lag behind contact quality, a player is **Underestimated**.
 Statistical history shows that these gaps are usually temporary; eventually, a player's on-field results will **regress to the mean**, aligning with their underlying performance profile.

 My dashboard identifies these statistical anomalies in real-time, highlighting hitters who are poised for a significant rebound.